NIST 800-53 Rev. 4 vs. Rev. 5 Control Families

 Risk Mitigation

 With a transition this significant, there can be some discrepancies that come along.
 When providers conduct an internal assessment, they may not be aware of some control findings related to a specific control.
-While there may be pressure from leadership to quickly implement solutions, providers may not have the full understanding of the controls being implemented compared to someone who works in the advisory or assessment space.
+While there may be pressure from leadership to quickly implement solutions, providers may not fully understand the controls being implemented the way a consultant or advisor would.
 This can lead to missing out on necessary processes.
 A critical obstacle for larger organizations is the alignment of priority for all stakeholders.
-The larger the organization, the harder it will be to implement new requirements and pivot to control requirements to control that risk.
+The larger the organization, the harder it is to implement new requirements and pivot to control requirements to manage that risk.

 To provide companies with further clarity in this transition, NIST has published significant documentation on specific control guidance.